Sarplaninac vs Caucasian Shepherd: A Breeder’s Opinion

 The change must be very gradual and by no means give the impression of a spotted pattern of actually create a spotted coat.

-I prefer to see white markings on the chest of dogs, as it gives me an indication of their capabilities when it comes to performing defensive tasks.
+I prefer to see white markings on the chest of dogs because they have an excellent character.

 Popularity of breeds

-Caucasian Shepherd enthusiasts have certainly been successful in promoting the breed, and I commend them for it.
+Caucasian Shepherd fans and breeders have been successful in promoting their breed, and I respect them for it.
+Sadly, not much marketing has gone into Sarplaninac.

-To achieve this, a significant effort is needed to launch a major project that will put this breed very high on the world map of cynology.
+Getting there takes a real push, a big project to put this breed very high on the world map of cynology.

-I firmly believe that it’s possible, but it will require the right people with the necessary expertise and resources to make it happen.
+I believe it’s possible, but it’ll take the right people with the know-how and funding to make it happen.

 Interesting facts

-As the dog drooled, some sticky, gum-like substance started oozing out of its mouth.
+I noticed another “Sarplaninac” there, and its owner was holding a towel.
+As the dog drooled, a sticky, gum-like substance came out of its mouth.

-The owner wiped it off with the towel, but it was clear that the drool wasn’t reaching the ground.
+The owner wiped it off with the towel, but the drool never reached the ground.
+My dog had similar drool, but it ran like water and dripped right onto the ground.

 Conclusion

-While both the Sarplaninac and Caucasian Shepherd are large, imposing dogs with a long history of guarding and protecting their flocks, there are some key differences between them.
+Sarplaninac and Caucasian Shepherd are both big dogs with a long history of guarding flocks, but they’re not the same in every way.

 2 Comments